KNowledgeOnWebScale/walder/README.md

 The `x-walder-resources` key of the config file contains paths to directories used by Walder.
 This key and it's values are optional.
-If no paths are given,
+If a user does not give paths,
-the following default values are used relative to the directory of the config file.
+Walder uses the following default values relative to the directory of the config file.

 ```yaml
 root: .